 Because WSC also prepares students to articulate the Bible's message in venues broader than the seminary community, students are also encouraged in their course work to cultivate forms of communication that will facilitate their communication of the full-orbed system of truth revealed in Scripture to a diverse audience.
 Often this can be accomplished by working toward a style characterized by what The Chicago Manual calls "invisible gender neutrality."
 How is this achieved?
 Various strategies, depending on context, can avoid what some see as an exclusive use of language without creating an inclusive construction that distracts by calling attention to itself.
-The following suggestions are adapted from various sources:23
+The following suggestions are adapted from various sources:22 http://honolulu.hawaii.edu/intranet/committees/FacDevCom/guidebk/teachtip/inclusiv.htm (2/17/05); Rhodes College Writing Center, "Inclusive Language" Available [online]: